CodeGENCAT: Generative Computerized Adaptive Testing for Open-ended Coding Problems: Experimental Evaluation

 \subsection{Experimental Setup and Metrics}

-The GIRT model uses \textbf{Llama-3.2-1B-Instruct} \cite{dubey2024llama} as the backbone LLM.
-The student latent knowledge is projected into explicit knowledge (KC mastery levels) space using a 3-layer MLP with ReLU activations.
-More training details can be found in the Appendix~\ref{app:exp}.
+We use \textbf{Llama-3.2-1B-Instruct} \cite{dubey2024llama} as the backbone for our GIRT model, and use a 3-layer MLP with ReLU activations for projecting latent student knowledge into explicit knowledge (KC mastery levels).
+We provide full training details in Appendix~\ref{app:exp}.

-The primary goal of CAT is to accurately estimate student knowledge using fewer questions.
-However, in a real-world student response dataset, student true knowledge are not directly given.
-Therefore, we use the estimated student knowledge to predict their responses on test set, which acts as a proxy for knowledge estimate accuracy.
-We use \textbf{Accuracy} and \textbf{AUC} as metrics for this binary prediction task.
+The goal of CAT is to accurately estimate student knowledge using as few questions as possible.
+However, in real-world data, a student's true knowledge state is not directly available.
+Therefore, we use the estimated student knowledge to predict their responses on the test set, which acts as a proxy for knowledge estimate accuracy.
+We use area under the receiver operating characteristic curve (\textbf{AUC}) and \textbf{Accuracy} to measure how well each method predicts the correctness of student responses.
+To predict correctness with CodeGENCAT, we leverage the pre-trained 1PL IRT model: given the question IDs selected by CodeGENCAT and the corresponding ground-truth student responses, we fit an ability for the student and predict the probability of correct responses to test set questions using the IRT model.
+Doing so provides continuous correctness probabilities from the method, and is more reliable than directly using the GIRT model's knowledge estimates, $\hat{a}_{i,j}$, to predict correctness.
+We also evaluate the similarity of generated student code to ground-truth code on the held-out test set.
+We provide the details for this evaluation in Appendix \ref{app:codemetric}.

-Unlike standard CAT frameworks like 1PL\_IRT, BOBCAT, and NCAT, GENCAT and LACAT lack a probabilistic item response model for binary classification.
-To evaluate the informativeness of their selected questions, we use the pre-trained 1PL IRT model as a proxy item respones model to update student knowledge estimates and predict correctness, thereby enabling fair performance comparison.
-We leave studying the performance of GENCAT under different item response models to future work.

-We also test the knowledge estimate accuracy by checking the similarity of the generated student responses based on knowledge estimate to the ground truth responses on the test set on CodeWorkOut dataset.
-The details are in the Appendix \ref{app:codemetric}.